Zosiamm/Calculator/README.md

 # Calculator
-Calculator for mobile writed in Java &amp; XML
+Calculator for mobile written in Java &amp; XML
 Made in Android Studio